enumag/eevee/README.md

 ## Compilation

+It is recommended to use eevee releases compiled automatically through GitHub Actions.
+Below is a setup useful for local testing.
 This is written for Windows 11 PowerShell with admin privileges.

 ```
 choco install ruby
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 ridk install
-gem install ocra listen
+gem install aibika listen
 ```

 Next on the list I needed `gem install wdm` but it's a native extension and needs C compiler.
-The installation finally passed after running these though I'm unsure which of these are actually required.
+The installation finally passed after running these, though I'm unsure which of these are actually required.
 My suspicion is that gcc and make are necessary while the rest is useless, but I'm not reinstalling windows to test that.

 ```